Sexually Transmitted Infections (STIs)

 • Burning during urination

-• Sores on or around the vagina, penis or anus
+• Intense itching on or around the vagina, penis or anus

 • Stomach cramps unrelated to menstrual cycle

-For more information, see the CDC's STI and HIV screening recommendations.
+For more information on which tests to get, see the CDC’s STI and HIV screening recommendations and hepatitis screening recommendations.

 Why Get Treatment

 STIs can have lasting effects on your body.
-Some infections can cause damage to your vision, hearing, brain and cardiovascular system.
+Some STIs can cause damage to your vision, hearing, brain and cardiovascular system.
 They can make you more likely to get or spread HIV.
 Many STIs can cause infertility.
-Some infections can also be passed to a baby during pregnancy, leading to birth defects or stillbirth.
+Some infections can also be passed to a baby during pregnancy, leading to birth defects, premature death or stillbirth.

 Additional Resources